jrivas112/cse15l-lab-reports/labs/lab1.md

 [user@sahara ~]$
 ~~~

-3. path to a file as an argument: the command prints out the content of the file "en-us.txt"
+3. path to a file as an argument: the command prints out the content of the file "en-us.txt".
+The working directory before executing the command was "/home".
+There ws no error.
+Please see code block below.

 ```console
 [user@sahara ~]$ cat lecture1/messages/en-us.txt